ices-tools-dev/echoSMs/docs/datastore_anatomical.md

 Each dataset may contain information about more than one organism.

-The dataset metadata and model data have prescribed formats that are designed for convenient access via a [RESTful](https://en.wikipedia.org/wiki/REST) API and for inputting to scattering models.
+The dataset metadata and model data have prescribed formats that are designed for convenient access via a [REST](https://en.wikipedia.org/wiki/REST) API and for inputting to scattering models.

-The raw data and processing file formats and layout are unconstrained and are accessible via the RESTful API as a zipped download and a browsable directory hierarchy.
+The raw data and processing file formats and layout are unconstrained and are accessible via the REST API as a zipped download and a browsable directory hierarchy.

 Model outputs are not stored.